 If you have your own grant program, or incubator/accelerator, and would like to have similar opportunities with CDRH, please contact CDRH-Innovation@fda.hhs.gov.

 CDRH Exchanges with Incubators and Accelerators

-CDRH Innovation is partnering with various innovation groups and accelerators to send some employees to shadow start-up companies.
-Incubators/Accelerators are entities that support early stage companies in medical device development.
-CDRH employees benefit by learning how their regulatory requests and decisions impact the business decisions of the companies, and the start-ups learn about CDRH's review processes and get a better understand our regulatory role.
+CDRH Innovation is partnering with various innovation groups and accelerators to send the FDA’s review staff to shadow start-up companies.
+Incubators/Accelerators are entities that support early- stage companies in medical device development.
+CDRH review staff benefit from learning how a regulator’s requests and decisions impact the business decisions of the companies.
+In addition, the start-ups learn about CDRH's review processes and get a better understanding of the regulatory role.

 CDRH is currently looking for additional incubators and accelerator sites to participate in the exchange program.
 If you would like to join, or have questions about this exchange program, contact CDRH-Innovation@fda.hhs.gov.